 Have Your Budget Priorities Set, What Else is There to Consider?

 If you fail to do your research on the top universities by your essential criteria, you may miss out on the best possible experience.
 Openness to international students is part of Canadian culture.
 Some towns are more dynamic while others have a less urban feel.
-Have that in mind when you are thinking about going for the cheapest option.
+Keep that in mind when you are thinking about going for the cheapest option.
 These top-ten international student-friendly Canadian universities will offer a rich social life and plenty of options to try out the life of a Canadian while you study there as an international student:

 Top 10 Canadian Universities for International Students for 2018